raccoongang/openedx-xblock-inline-dropdown/README.md

 Enabling in Studio
 ------------------
-Go to `Settings -> Advanced Settings` and set `Advanced Module List` to `["inline-dropdown"]`.
+Go to `Settings -> Advanced Settings` and set `Advanced Module List` to `["inline-text-and-dropdown"]`.

 ![Advanced Module List](docs/img/policy.png)

 Usage
 ------------------
-Once the Inline Dropdown XBlock is enabled in Studio, you should see a new Component button labeled `Advanced`:
+Once the Inline Text and Dropdown XBlock is enabled in Studio, you should see a new Component button labeled `Advanced`:

 ![Component Buttons](docs/img/component.png)

-Click the `Advanced` button and you should see the Inline Dropdown XBlock listed:
+Click the `Advanced` button and you should see the Inline Text and Dropdown XBlock listed:

 ![Advanced Component List](docs/img/advanced.png)

-After you've selected the Inline Dropdown XBlock, a default question will be inserted into your unit:
+After you've selected the Inline Text and Dropdown XBlock, a default question will be inserted into your unit:

 ![Default Question](docs/img/student_view.png)